mabdullahsoyturk/comp530-hw3/README.md

 # COMP 530 Homework 3

-This repository contains my solutions for the first homework of Koç University's Data Privacy and Security (COMP 530) course.
+This repository contains my solutions for the third homework of Koç University's Data Privacy and Security (COMP 530) course.

 ## Content